dgaydukov/cert-aws/sa/files/sa.md

 * Resource-based policies - define policies separately for aws resources like s3 bucket policy (not all resources support this)
 * Permissions boundaries - same policy as for identity, but added not as permission policy to iam identity but as permission boundary.
 Specify what permission user can potentially have.
 So they don't actually give these permissions but merely state that this identity can potentially have up to these permission.
-So the actual permission are calculated as intersection of permission policy & permission boundary.
-Whenever you create new iam identity (user/group/role) you can add actual permissions and permission boundaries.
+Effective permission - permission calculated as intersection of permission policy & permission boundary.
+Whenever you create new iam identity (user/group/role) you can add permissions and permission boundaries.
+They limit only identity based policy, not resource based (explicit deny in permission boundary will have no effect on resource policy, so if resource policy allow, user would be able to access resource)
 Don't confuse:
 * resource-based policy - separate policy, added directly to resource (like s3) and using `Principal` attribute to denote who can access this policy
 * resource-level permission - `Resource` attribute for identity-based policy, indicates to which particular resources to apply this policy (not relevant to resource-based cause it's applied to specified resource already)